noahehall/theBookOfNoah/0current/security/websecurity.md

 # web security

-- PAGE 10, hypertext transfer protocol
+- PAGE 17, the DOM

 - todo
   - move the security related stuff in the old azz webtech file into this file